Dithiol

 In organic chemistry, a dithiol is a type of organosulfur compound with two thiol (\sSH) functional groups.
 Their properties are generally similar to those of monothiols in terms of solubility, odor, and volatility.
 They can be classified according to the relative location of the two thiol groups on the organic backbone.

 Geminal dithiols

 Geminal dithiols have the formula RR'C(SH)2.
-They are derived from aldehydes and ketones by the action of hydrogen sulfide.
+They are formally derived from aldehydes and ketones by the action of hydrogen sulfide.
 Their stability contrasts with the rarity of geminal diols.
 Examples include methanedithiol, ethane-1,1-dithiol, and cyclohexane-1,1-dithiol.
 Upon heating, gem-dithiols often release hydrogen sulfide, giving the transient thioketone or thial, which typically convert to oligomers.

 1,2-Dithiols

 Compounds containing thiol groups on adjacent carbon centers are common.
 Ethane-1,2-dithiol reacts with aldehydes (\sCH=O) and ketones (>C=O) to give 1,3-dithiolanes: